This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 How to Make Strawberry Rhubarb Jam

-- Turn up the heat and let bubble for another 10-15 minutes until the temperature reaches at least 221°F on a food thermometer.
-This is the jam setting point.
+Step 5: Raise the temperature to medium-high heat and let the mixture gently boil for 10-15 minutes until the temperature reaches 221°F on an instant-read thermometer or candy thermometer.
+This is the jam setting point, so don’t take it off the heat until it reaches this temperature.

 Uses for Strawberry Rhubarb Jam